 - (c) If the attorney general decides to conduct a review under Subsection (2)(b), the district attorney, county attorney, and law enforcement agency shall, within 14 days after the day on which the attorney general makes a request, provide the attorney general with: - 251 (i) all information relating to the investigation, including all reports, witness lists, witness statements, and other documents created or collected in relation to the investigation; - 254 (ii) all recordings, photographs, and other physical or digital media created or collected in relation to the investigation; - 256 (iii) access to all evidence gathered or collected in relation to the investigation; and - 257 (iv) the identification of, and access to, all officers or other persons who have information relating to the investigation. - 259 (d) If a district attorney, county attorney, or law enforcement agency fails to timely comply with Subsection (2)(c), the attorney general may seek a court order compelling compliance. - 262 (e) If the attorney general seeks a court order under Subsection (2)(d), the court shall grant the order unless the district attorney, county attorney, or law enforcement agency shows good cause and a compelling interest for not complying with Subsection (2)(c). - 266 (3) The attorney general: - 267 (a) is a full-time employee of the state; and - 268 (b) may not engage in the private practice of law. - Section 3.
-Section 77-7-27 is amended to read: - 230 77-7-27. {Law } Impermissible law enforcement quota prohibition. - 271 (1) As used in this section: - 272 (a) "Impermissible quota" mean any requirement or minimum standard regarding the number or percentage of citations or arrests made by a law enforcement officer. - 234 (b) "Law enforcement agency" means an entity of the state, or a political subdivision of the state, that exists primarily to prevent and detect crime and enforce criminal laws, statutes, or ordinances. - [(b) "Law enforcement quota" means any requirement or {[} minimum standard{] measure} regarding the number or percentage of warnings, citations {, stops,} or arrests made by a law enforcement officer.] - 278 (2) A political subdivision or law enforcement agency employing a peace officer may not: - 279 (a) require or direct that a peace officer meet [a law enforcement] an impermissible quota;
+Section 77-7-27 is amended to read: - 230 77-7-27. {Law } Impermissible law enforcement quota prohibition. - 271 (1) As used in this section: - 272 (a) - (i) "Impermissible quota" means any requirement or minimum standard regarding the number or percentage of citations made by a law enforcement officer. - 234 (ii) "Impermissible quota" does not include targeted overtime shifts for which the law enforcement agency receives grant money or other reimbursement. - 236 (b) "Law enforcement agency" means an entity of the state, or a political subdivision of the state, that exists primarily to prevent and detect crime and enforce criminal laws, statutes, or ordinances. - [(b) "Law enforcement quota" means any requirement or {[} minimum standard{] measure} regarding the number or percentage of [warnings,] citations [stops,] or arrests made by a law enforcement officer.]

-- (b) evaluate, promote, compensate, reward, or discipline a peace officer on the basis of {a law enforcement} an impermissible guota; or - 282 (c) transfer a peace officer from an employment assignment on the basis of {a law enforcement } an impermissible quota. - 284 {(3) The attorney general shall investigate an alleged violation of this section in accordance with Section 67-5-1.} - 286 {f(3) Subsection (2) does not prohibit a political subdivision or law enforcement agency from including a peace officer's engagement with the community or enforcement activity}, including a metric based on the peace officer's interactions with members of the community, { as part of an overall determination of the peace officer's performance.} - 249 (4) The attorney general shall investigate an alleged violation of this section in accordance with Section 67-5-1. - 251 Section 4.
-Effective date.This bill takes effect on May 7, 2025. - 2-14-25 2:59 PM
+- 278 (2) A political subdivision or law enforcement agency employing a peace officer may not: - 279 (a) require or direct that a peace officer meet [a law enforcement] an impermissible quota; - 280 (b) evaluate, promote, compensate, reward, or discipline a peace officer on the basis of {a law enforcement} an impermissible quota; or - 282 (c) transfer a peace officer from an employment assignment on the basis of {a law enforcement } an impermissible quota. - 284 {(3) The attorney general shall investigate an alleged violation of this section in accordance with Section 67-5-1.} - 286 {f(3) Subsection (2) does not prohibit a political subdivision or law enforcement agency from including a peace officer's engagement with the community or enforcement activity}, including a metric based on the peace officer's interactions with members of the community, { as part of an overall determination of the peace officer's performance.} - 251 (4) The attorney general shall investigate an alleged violation of this section in accordance with Section 67-5-1. - 253 Section 4.
+Effective date.This bill takes effect on May 7, 2025. - 2-18-25 6:27 PM